 One of the most interesting things to come out of the social media age for marketers is the range of new reputation management techniques.
 There was a time when brand managers were content to say that any publicity is good publicity.
-Andrew and Trish Riedel stressed; even if you were in the news because of a scandal, you did not need to worry because within a few days everyone would forget about the scandal itself, and all they would know is that they had heard your brand name “in the news”.
+Even if you were in the news because of a scandal, you did not need to worry because within a few days everyone would forget about the scandal itself, and all they would know is that they had heard your brand name “in the news”.
 The publicity helped to build a brand, and as long as the publicity was not too critical, the content of it was not an issue.

 Those days are long gone thanks to the Internet.
 Today, the bad news is archived, searchable, and recallable forever.
 In addition, normal consumers have the power to write about their experiences with a brand and share their thoughts – good or bad, with anyone who will listen.
 This means that brand owners need to be quite proactive about managing their reputations.

 Reputation management is mainly a job for people who have experience in working with social media and web 2.0 properties.
 It involves responding to social media posts, blogs, and reviews, thanking people for their feedback and working to resolve problems in the instances of people who posted highly critical posts.
 Reputation management does not involve censorship.
 It is never a good idea to try to censor content online because it almost always ends with a huge backlash from the community.